-Rheumatoid arthritis affects more women than men, and female hormones may play a role in the onset of the disease.
-The symptoms of rheumatoid arthritis are mostly the same for men and women, but there are key differences in when and why they first appear.
+Rheumatoid arthritis (RA) affects more females than males, and female hormones may play a role in the onset of the disease.
+While the symptoms are similar for both sexes, females tend to have more severe symptoms.

-Rheumatoid arthritis (RA) causes the joints to become inflamed, which can lead to a range of symptoms, such as pain and stiffness.
+Rheumatoid arthritis (RA) causes inflammation of the joints, leading to a range of symptoms, such as pain and stiffness.
 These symptoms can affect many areas of the body.

 RA affects every person differently, but it is common for the symptoms to come and go.
-People with this condition tend to experience flare-ups, when their symptoms are worse, and remissions, when the disease is more manageable.
+People with this condition tend to experience flare-ups when their symptoms worsen and remissions when the disease is more manageable.

-It is not clear what causes RA, but there are environmental and genetic risk factors, which include being overweight and smoking.
-Hormonal factors are likely to contribute too as around 75 percent of people who have RA are women.
+It is not clear what causes RA, but there are environmental and genetic risk factors, such as having overweight and smoking.
+Hormonal factors are likely to contribute, too, as around 75% of people with RA are female.

-In this article, we look more closely at the symptoms of RA in women and explain how these may vary at different stages of life.
+In this article, we look more closely at the symptoms of RA in females and explain how these may vary at different stages of life.